This guide was originally published on September 14, 2021, and has been updated to reflect current trends.

 Addressing risks of an expanded ecosystem

-In 2020, 5 percent of corporate revenue was lost to fraud, and 86 percent of insider threats were the result of malicious employees and employee negligence.
-The good news is that guarding against these risks doesn't require combating highly sophisticated attacks.
-It does, however, require a close look at where your identity posture stands today.
+In 2022, 5 percent of corporate revenue was lost to fraud, and more than 80 percent of insider threats were the result of malicious employees and employee negligence.
+Guarding against these risks doesn't require combating highly sophisticated attacks.
+It does, however, require an intentional review of where your identity and access management posture stands today.

-- Identity silos that prohibit a comprehensive view of all users and access.
+- Organizational silos that do not include a comprehensive view of all users and access in an organization.

-- Operational inefficiencies when trying to manage tens of millions of access privileges spread across different platforms.
+- Operational inefficiencies when trying to manage a multitude of access privileges spread across different platforms.

 - Integrating complex legacy technology solutions with enterprise platforms.

-In this report, we detail how organizations can build the identity capabilities they need to mitigate inappropriate access and deliver value to the business.
-It's not an easy road, but it is one that needs to be taken.
-And our maturity model will guide you along the way.
+In this report, we detail how organizations can build the IAM capabilities they need to mitigate inappropriate access and deliver value to the business.

 "WWT Research reports provide in-depth analysis of the latest technology and industry trends, solution comparisons and expert guidance for maturing your organization's capabilities.
 By logging in or creating a free account you’ll gain access to other reports as well as labs, events and other valuable content."